Skip to main content

 • Elements of field FP2: 96-byte slice.

 • Messages: slice.
-Number of bits should be divisible by 8.
+Several bits should be divisible by 8.

 High-level operations

-BLS_VERIFYpk msg sgn - boolChecks BLS signature, return true on success, false otherwise.
+BLS_VERIFYpk msg sgn - boolChecks a BLS signature.
+It returns true if valid, false otherwise.

 BLS_AGGREGATEsig_1 ... sig_n n - sigAggregates signatures. n>0.
-Throw exception if n=0 or if some sig_i is not a valid signature.
+Throws an exception if n=0 or if any sig_i is invalid .

-BLS_FASTAGGREGATEVERIFY-pk_1 ... pk_n n msg sig - boolChecks aggregated BLS signature for keys pk_1...pk_n and message msg.
-Return true on success, false otherwise.
-Return false if n=0.
+BLS_FASTAGGREGATEVERIFY-pk_1 ... pk_n n msg sig - boolChecks an aggregated BLS signature for keys pk_1...pk_n and a message msg.
+It returns false if n=0.

-BLS_AGGREGATEVERIFYpk_1 msg_1 ... pk_n msg_n n sgn - boolChecks aggregated BLS signature for key-message pairs pk_1 msg_1...pk_n msg_n.
-Return true on success, false otherwise.
-Return false if n=0.
+BLS_AGGREGATEVERIFYpk_1 msg_1 ... pk_n msg_n n sgn - boolChecks an aggregated BLS signature for multiple key-message pairs pk_1 msg_1...pk_n msg_n.
+Returns true if valid, false otherwise.
+Returns false if n=0.

 gas=38534+n*22500